Sandbox Environment

 Sandbox Auto-Approval: In the sandbox environment, KYC applications are

 typically automatically approved within minutes for testing purposes.
-However,
+In

 KYC.STATUS_UPDATEwebhook events